Our History

 Our Board is comprised of community and national leaders with expertise in a wide range of areas, including advocacy, education, finance, training, medical, and business management.

-The Alamo Breast Cancer Foundation Board meets monthly (virtually and /or in person).
+The Alamo Breast Cancer Foundation Board meets monthly (virtually and /or in person), with dedication to the strategic and financial health of the organization on an ongoing basis.

 Breast Cancer Survivor